Level/abstract-level/README.md

 #### 1. Implementation does not support snapshots

-As indicated by `db.supports.snapshots` being false.
+As indicated by `db.supports.implicitSnapshots` and `db.supports.explicitSnapshots` being false.
 In this case, operations read from the latest version of the database.
 This most notably affects iterators:

 ```js
 await db.put('example', 'a')